Absolute Guide About Schengen Visa For Russian Passport Holders

 - If there is no main destination (for example in cruises and bus tours), the embassy or consulate of the Schengen country, the borders of which you will make initial entry from Russia.

-Some Schengen countries have external visa service providers (visa application centers agreed upon by the relevant embassy or consulate) where you can lodge your visa application in Russia (for example VFS Global).
+Some Schengen countries have external visa service providers (visa application centres agreed upon by the relevant embassy or consulate) where you can lodge your visa application in Russia (for example VFS Global).

 Documents Required to Apply for Schengen Visa for Russian Passport Holders